ibm-cloud-docs/log-analysis/adoption.md

 Enable this setting only if you or your company is a covered entity as defined by HIPAA.
 If you or your company is a business associate of a covered entity, [contact {{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-wcp){: external} to accept the applicable BAA.
 For more information about HIPAA definitions of covered entities and business associates, see the [US Department of Health & Human Services](https://www.hhs.gov/hipaa/for-professionals/covered-entities/index.html){: external} website.
 {: tip}

-The {{site.data.keyword.la_full_notm}} service offers a HIPAA service plan.
-By default, the HIPAA service plan is not enabled in your account.
-Contact {{site.data.keyword.IBM_notm}} and [open a support ticket](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support) to request access to the HIPAA service plan for your logging instances.
-{: note}

 ## Define the logging instances strategy